Maximum Drawdown: How to Calculate and Reduce MDD | Upscale

 COVID-19 Crash (2020)

-S&P 500 experienced -34% MDD from February 19, 2020 peak (3,386 points) to March 23, 2020 trough (2,237 points).
-Fastest recovery in history occurred.
-Return to new highs took just 5 months by August 18, 2020.
+The S&P 500 experienced −34% MDD from the February 19, 2020 peak (3,386 points) to the March 23, 2020 trough (2,237 points).
+The fastest recovery in history followed — return to new highs took just five months, reaching them by August 18, 2020.
+The entire crash lasted only 32 days peak-to-trough, showcasing the extreme volatility modern markets can produce.
+Federal Reserve intervention and fiscal stimulus drove the rapid bounce, producing a V-shaped recovery that defied historical precedent.

 2022 Bear Market

-S&P 500 suffered -25.4% MDD from January 3, 2022 peak ($4,818) to October 12, 2022 trough ($3,577).
-Fed rate hikes and inflation concerns drove sustained decline.
-Recovery to new highs took until January 2024.
+The S&P 500 suffered −25.4% MDD from the January 3, 2022 peak ($4,818) to the October 12, 2022 trough ($3,577).
+Federal Reserve rate hikes and inflation concerns drove the sustained decline, and recovery to new highs took until January 2024 — roughly 24 months from peak.

 Sector Comparison and Recovery Mathematics

-Nasdaq 2022 suffered -36% MDD showing technology sector vulnerability.
-Individual stocks face even larger declines.
-Netflix dropped -77% from peak.
-Meta declined -74% during the same period.
+The Nasdaq 2022 suffered −36% MDD, showing technology sector vulnerability.
+Individual stocks faced even larger declines — Netflix dropped −77% from peak, and Meta declined −74% during the same period.
+These examples show that individual stock risk substantially exceeds index risk.
+The S&P 500 declined −25% while the average component dropped −40% or more.
+Diversification reduces MDD significantly.

-- 10% loss needs 11.1% gain
+| 10% loss | 11.1% gain |

-- 20% loss needs 25% gain
+| 20% loss | 25% gain |

-- 30% loss needs 42.9% gain
+| 30% loss | 42.9% gain |

-- 50% loss needs 100% gain
+| 50% loss | 100% gain |

-- 75% loss needs 300% gain
+| 75% loss | 300% gain |

-Maximum Drawdown vs Other Risk Metrics
+Maximum Drawdown vs. Other Risk Metrics

 MDD-based metrics complement volatility-based measures for complete risk assessment.